 (This post contains art work with nudity.
 Possibly NSFW.)

-In my daily rounds I found Alaina Varrone (aka SpidersPaw), an embroidery artist from New Haven, Connecticut.
-Using the medium of embroidery she has a folk artist’s touch with the humor and sensibilities of Monty Python.
-Her images of sex, ghosts, and food have the look and texture of unfinished Americana, a Comedy Central show laid out in graphic and macabre stitches.
+Connecticut based artist Alaina Varrone approaches the medium of embroidery with a folk artist’s touch with the humor and sensibilities of Monty Python.
+Her images of sex, death, and joy have the look and texture of unfinished Americana, a Comedy Central show laid out in graphic and macabre stitches.

 ET:You work in both embroidery and paints.
 Does one offer advantages the other one doesn’t?
 When you have an idea for a design, how do you choose whether to paint it or stitch it?